LiveNathan/blog/_posts/power.md

 of 3% between phases.
 For current, I found references suggesting that keeping phase currents within 20% of each other is a reasonable target, though perfection isn't required or realistic.

-Jordan, the lighting tech I interviewed, told me he typically does this balancing in his head while plugging things in.
+Marcus, the lighting tech I interviewed, told me he typically does this balancing in his head while plugging things in.
 For smaller shows with a single distro, he'll mentally distribute the loads: "These fixtures to L1, those to L2, the rest to L3."
 It works because he knows his equipment and has years of experience.